30 Credits Total

 3. Elective Courses: Three courses (9 Credits) from the Global Studies course list, including GSGS, GDS, GSVS, GSSJ, GPH (PHS), and some other globally-focused classes around Grounds.

-A sample of courses that students have taken to meet these requirements:
+A sample of courses that students have taken to meet these requirements (please speak to the Track Director about additional options):

 ENGL 3030 Global Cultural Studies